Heroin rehabilitation: How long?

 - Types of Rehab

 - Average Length

 Heroin is a an extremely addictive, opiate drug.
 It causes an initial rush followed by a feeling of extreme well-being.
 It is usually injected, but can also be snorted or smoked.
 The effects of heroin come on very quickly, which is one of the reasons that it is so addictive.

 - A change in environment.

-Treating a heroin addiction almost always requires rehab for heroin.
-How long it takes typically depends on a number of factors, though, including how long a person has used the drug and just how addicted they are.
+In fact, unless you get to the deeper emotional issues that drive use…your chances of success are low.
+How long you stay in rehab depends on a number of factors, though, including how long you’ve used the drug and just how addicted you are.
 After months or years of using, developing the skills necessary for long-term recovery does not happen overnight.
 Recovery takes time.
 Not only to balance out your physical chemistry, but to get to the deeper issues around use.

 Medical practice has shown that the longer a person stays in treatment, the higher the chances of recovery.
 Of course, the treatment length is not the only determinant of a successful treatment, but it is a huge contributing factor.
 In fact, according to the National Institute on Drug Abuse (NIDA) a rehab stay less than 90 days is of limited effectiveness.
 The more time you spend in a drug free environment and the more effort you put in treatment each day, the higher your chances are to maintain your sobriety after discharge.